How to Tie Paracord Knots

 Paracord Snare Knot (Poacher’s Snare)

-This is the kind of knot that you wear your paracord bracelet for as its usefulness will actually help you to catch a meal in seriously uncertain times.
+This is the kind of knot you wear your paracord bracelet for, as its usefulness will help you catch a meal in seriously uncertain times.

 - Start by making a simple loop